 - Completed a university degree program requiring at least four years of full-time study.

-- Cannot be university teachers or academic researchers with no management responsibilities (except in the fields of Substance Abuse Education, Prevention, and Treatment and Teaching of English as a Foreign Language).
+- Cannot be university teachers or academic researchers with no management responsibilities (except in the field of Teaching English as a Foreign Language).

-- Cannot have attended a graduate school in the United States for one academic year or more seven years prior to August 2022.
+- Cannot have attended a graduate school in the United States for one academic year seven years prior to August 2023.

 - Should demonstrate the required experience, skills, and commitment while also indicating how they can benefit from this program in ways that they have not experienced previously and are not likely to experience without the Humphrey Program.